xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 **Note:** This is the minimal policy necessary for creating deployments to `my-app`.
-You will need to add additional `Resource` statements for each additional CodeDeploy application, alternatively you can use wildcards in the resource specification.
+You will need to add additional `Resource` statements for each additional CodeDeploy application.
+Alternatively, you can use wildcards in the resource specification.

 If you want to use custom deployment configurations then we will also need the